SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/README.md

 You have
 - an SAP Datasphere service instance
 - a service account user assigned to a space
+- a SuccessFactors instance with its credentials
+- a HANA cloud instance with its credentials

 ## Use case: Best Run Bikes